deeptho/neumodvb/docs/viewing.md

 So, for now, it is up to the user to tune EPG services from time to time.

-The grid epg screen is shown below.
+The grid EPG screen is shown below.
 You can navigate between programs using the arrow keys.
 When the channel list is sorted numerically, you can also enter numeric keys to bring relevant channels on screen.
 Other channel lists or sort orders can be selected by navigating to the corresponding screen area using Ctrl-arrow key combinations.